blaw0006/SRP/src/two_mic_tests/readme.md

 Tests 1-5
 - mics 20 cm apart
 - object dropped from 10 cm
+- note: in test 4, the can fell over to the left

 Tests 6-10
 - mics 40 cm apart